 extends to the low (Mat 25,40), lost (Luk 15,4) and hostile (Mat 5,43).

-gender, age, position, culture and faith.
+or, gender, age, position, wealth, culture, education, health and faith.

 c1,3) Primary universal natural value is integrity of nature.